vanheaven-ui/charity-platform-starter/README.md

   A framework for handling donations, tracking transactions, and recording donor information.

 - **Dashboard**
-  A central dashboard for administrators to monitor campaign progress, view donation history, and manage users.
+  A central dashboard for administrators to monitor donation progress, view donation history, and manage users.

 - **Responsive Design**
   A clean, modern, and fully responsive user interface that works seamlessly on desktop, tablet, and mobile devices.

-- **Mobile API Integration**
-  Designed with a separate, dedicated mobile repository in mind, allowing for easy integration with a mobile application for on-the-go functionality.

 ---